 At Yoast, we firmly believe that websites should be usable by everyone, including people with a visual impairment.
 The alt textbox plays an important part in this, as it clarifies the content of an image.
-Visitors of your site that use a screen reader can listen to the alt text read aloud, to better understand …Read: "Ask Yoast: Using your keyword in the alt text box"
+Visitors of your site that use a screen reader can listen to the alt text read aloud, to better understand …Read: "Using your keyword in the alt text box"

 Today we’re releasing Yoast SEO 5.2.
 In this brand new version you’ll find some feature enhancements, accessibility improvements and a couple of bug fixes.
 In addition to that, we’ve laid some groundwork that will help us make Yoast SEO work well with the plugins our users use most.
 Read about all the improvements here!
 Accessibility Web accessibility …Read: "Yoast SEO 5.2: Accessibility, compatibility and bug fixes"